algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 Here, we need to check if any sound effect needs to be played depending on the situation, and output them.
 Else, the background music should be looping.

+## File Architecture

+There should be several files.
+Several files allow to have a better organization of the code and a better readability in the game loop.

+### Constant

+This file will contains every constant defined to help for the development

+### Sprites

+This file will contain all the diferent functions used to draw sprites, but also to calculate their new positions.

+### Collider

+This file will contain the [collision handler](#collision-handling) and check that the movements done by Pac-Man and ghosts are possible.

+### GameStateUpdate

+This file will contain every function necessary to update the game status.
+This include ghost target, score, fruits, fright time, losing a life, game over and finishing a level.

+### Keyboard

+This file will be used to handle key inputed by the player.

+### Sound

+This file will manage all the sound system.

 ## Test Plan

 For the test plan, please refer to [this document](../QA/test-plan.md).